zediogoviana/zediogoviana.github.io/content/posts/handle-call-without-reply.md

 This is the first issue of the series of blog posts that I introduced in my [Recapping 2022 and a look into 2023](https://zediogoviana.github.io/posts/2022-recap-and-a-look-into-2023/) post.
 To save you from reading the whole thing if you haven't done it yet, an **8bit-sized** post is just a smaller type of post to share interesting findings, and distinguish them from the longer ones I sometimes write, and because `8bits = 1byte` 🤓

 Now, diving into what matters...
 You may have encountered a situation where you have a `GenServer` serving as a *"Proxy"* for another Process/External Application.
 If we're interacting with an HTTP API, for example, we can easily obtain a synchronous response.
 Imagine an *Actor* that interacts with a `GenServer.call` function, and then it interacts with an external HTTP API, it's possible to do `{:reply, response, state}` at the end of the respective `handle_call`.
-Now, imagine the situation where we are interacting with a different Process that will do some extra asynchronous processing, or we are communicating with an external App via sockets...
+Now, imagine the situation where we are interacting with a different Process that will do some extra asynchronous processing, or we are communicating with an external App via sockets.
 Can you already spot the problem?
-In that case, we can't use `GenServer.call` as it can't obtain a response to reply to the caller.
+In that case, it's possible to assume we can't use `GenServer.call` as it can't obtain a response to reply to the caller.
 Well, that's not entirely true, as we'll see!

 Looking at the scheme below, we have two different situations highlighted.
 In the first one, the *Actor* makes a request.
 This request is asynchronous, and the *Actor* knows about it, and it's not worried about when a response will arrive.
 In the second situation, that *Actor* needs to make a synchronous request (either because of a better UX of the App, or some other technical constraint), but the external process is still doing the work asynchronously.
+The **yellow** blocks represent asynchronous waiting time, while the dashed line represents synchronous time.

 {{< image src="../../img/8bit-size1/async-requests.png" alt="example of an interaction between a user and a genserver" position="center" style="border-radius: 8px; width: 75%;">}}